For all children and families to flourish through high quality early childhood education and care.

 - Complainants will be identified to defendants, except in the most extreme circumstances where the Chief Executive of NDNA judges that to do so might endanger the complainant

-- Complaints judged to be vexatious, for example if they are not substantiated in writing or with evidence, will not be considered, and members found to be making vexatious complaints are themselves considered to be in breach of the Code of Conduct
+- Complaints judged to be vexatious, for example if they are not substantiated in writing or with evidence, will not be considered, and members found to be making vexatious complaints are themselves considered to be in breach of this Code of Conduct

 - Wherever reasonable NDNA will seek to conciliate to resolve any possible complaint before pursuing the formal complaints procedure

-- Legal responsibility - NDNA shall have no liability to any member or third party for any member's non-compliance with the law.
+- Legal responsibility – NDNA shall have no liability to any member or third party for any member’s non-compliance with the law.
 All members agree to abide by the law, in particular not to defame anyone or commit libel.
-Members indemnify NDNA against any damage, costs, expenses or other claims for compensation arising from any material supplied by them which is indecent, untrue, defamatory, libellous or otherwise contrary to the legal rights of other members or third parties
+Members indemnify NDNA against any damage, costs, expenses or other claims for compensation arising from any material supplied by members which is indecent, untrue, defamatory, libelous or otherwise contrary to the legal rights of other members or third parties

 - Members who have been expelled or otherwise sanctioned under this Code of Conduct shall have no claim against NDNA (whether in contract or in tort, including negligence) in the absence of manifest error on the part of NDNA in applying this Code of Conduct to the case in question.

-- It will be the duty of all members to bring to the attention of NDNA’s National Membership Manager a complaint against a member who they believe to be in breach of the Code of Conduct.
+- It will be the duty of members to bring to the attention of NDNA’s National Membership Manager a complaint against a member who they believe to be in breach of the Code of Conduct.

-- A person wishing to make a complaint will be sent a copy of the Code of Conduct – policy and procedure by the National Membership Manager and asked to confirm that they wish to make a formal complaint
+- A person wishing to make a complaint will be sent a copy of this Code of Conduct – policy and procedure by the National Membership Manager and asked to confirm that they wish to make a formal complaint

 - A meeting of the Code of Conduct Committee will take place.
 The evidence from both the complainant and defendant will be examined and both parties will be invited to attend in person according to the Committee procedure below